MySorbet/sorbet-app/README.md

 ### 🔥 Quickstart

+> [!NOTE]
-Note: We use `corepack` to ensure everyone is using the same package manager.
+> We use `corepack` to ensure everyone is using the same package manager.
 Before continuing, install it with `brew install corepack`.

 1. Clone the repo with `git clone https://github.com/MySorbet/sorbet-app.git`.
 2. Install dependencies with `yarn`.